Home 9 Conservation 9 NALT Seeks Greater Protections for the Harewood Plains

 NALT Seeks Greater Protections for the Harewood Plains

-Jun 30, 2023 | All Posts, Conservation, Media Release, News
+Jun 30, 2023 | Conservation, Media Release, News

 The Nanaimo & Area Land Trust (NALT) is working with conservation partners to protect the Harewood Plains from development.
 The plains, located south of the Nanaimo Parkway east of Harewood Mines Road, are an area of thin soils over hard conglomerate rock resulting in open meadows skirted by trees and coastal Douglas fir forests.
 This unique geological feature is home to the City of Nanaimo’s floral emblem – the rare Hosackia Pinnata, along with other at-risk species.